smatechnologies/azure-vm-java/docs/azure-vm.md

-# Azure Storage
+# Azure VM

-Azure Storage is an OpCon Connector for Windows that uses the Azure Java SDK to interact with Azure storage.
-Provides tasks to manage containers and blobs (files)...
+Azure VM is an OpCon Connector for Windows that uses the Azure Java SDK to interact with Azure virtual machines.
+Provides tasks to manage virtual machines...

-It consists of a single program **AzureStorage.exe**.
+It consists of a single program **AzureVM.exe**.

 ## Installation

 ### Environment

-- The command line utility needs **Java version 11** to function
+- The AzureVM.exe connector needs **Java version 11** to function
   - An embedded JavaRuntimeEnvironment 11 is included along with the delivery zip / tar files.
 Once the archive extracted, "/java" directory contains the JRE binaries.

 ### Windows Instructions
-Download AzureStorage_Windows.zip file from the desired [release available here](https://github.com/SMATechnologies/azure-storage-java/releases).
+Download AzureVM_Windows.zip file from the desired [release available here](https://github.com/SMATechnologies/azure-vm-java/releases).

 After download, extract the zip file to the location you'd like to install the connector to.
 Once unzipped, everything needed should be located under the root folder of that directory.